didarmurad2019/Course-Title-Exploring-AI-Machine-Learning-A-Fun-Journey-for-Young-Innovators/README.md

 <br>
 https://colab.research.google.com/drive/1sDHlP7VmJA13kC-FGThwdw-H20RuiQev#scrollTo=DBhgHzq9hNta

+# Functions
+A function is a set of related statements which perform a particular task.
+This helps us to break our program into small modules which helps a coder to handle the codes when the code size is very large.

 # Loops
 <br>
 Loops are nothing but as the name itself suggests, it is a set of instructions that are repeated until a certain condition is reached.
 In this structure, there is a question which on being asked an action is executed for generating the answer and keeps on repeating the question till you no longer need to act.